ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 }
 ```

-### Binding the drop-down to the heading commands
+### Binding the dropdown to the heading commands

-The drop-down in the toolbar is a more complex case.
+The dropdown in the toolbar is a more complex case.

 First, it must be populated with heading options for the users to select from.
 Then, clicking each option must execute a related heading command in the editor.
-Finally, the drop-down button and the drop-down menu items must reflect the state of the editor, for example, when the selection lands in a heading, a proper menu item should become active and the button should show the name of the heading level.
+Finally, the dropdown button and the dropdown menu items must reflect the state of the editor, for example, when the selection lands in a heading, a proper menu item should become active and the button should show the name of the heading level.

 ```js
 // This method activates the headings dropdown in the toolbar.